 Balance transfer cards can be used for paying off existing debts, by taking advantage of the set time frame where very low or no interest is charged on the debt.
 You can cut up the physical card as soon as you get it, since you shouldn’t be using it to buy anything.

 You can end up with a much higher interest rate

-Once the promotional rate expires, the interest rate on the card will instantly skyrocket to the revert rate, and they often become more expensive than regular credit cards.
-Banks are counting on you not paying off your balances on time, so make sure you don’t miss the deadline!
+Once the promotional rate expires, the interest rate on the card will instantly skyrocket to the revert rate, and this is often much higher than with regular credit cards.
+This is how banks make their money with a credit card balance transfer.
+Make sure you don’t throw away money by missing a deadline!